benc-uk/angular-demoapp/api/README.md

 # API Specification
-- `GET /goats` - Return a list of all goats
+- `GET /things` - Return a list of all things
-- `GET /goats/123` - Return a single goat with id (RowKey) 123
+- `GET /things/123` - Return a single thing with id (RowKey) 123
-- `GET /goats/search/foo` - Return a list of goats where the name matches 'foo'
+- `GET /things/search/foo` - Return a list of things where the name matches 'foo'
-- `PUT /goats/123` - Update a single goat, body should be JSON object corresponding to the goat model (see below)
+- `PUT /things/123` - Update a single thing, body should be JSON object corresponding to the thing model (see below)
-- `DELETE /goats/123` - Delete a single goat, with id (RowKey) 123
+- `DELETE /things/123` - Delete a single thing, with id (RowKey) 123
-- `POST /goats` - Create a new goat, body should be JSON object corresponding to the goat model (see below).
+- `POST /things` - Create a new thing, body should be JSON object corresponding to the thing model (see below).
 RowKey should not be supplied
 - `GET /initdb` - Create or reinitialize the database held in Azure Table storage.
 Is not synchronous, completion might take up to 40 seconds in background

-# Goat Model
+# Thing Model
 ```
-Goat {
+Thing {
   RowKey: number;
   name:   string;
   photo:  string;